-If communication has been missing, with neither partner capable of artfully expressing hurt, we must slowly integrate feelings back into the relationship.
+If communication has been missing, with neither partner capable of artfully expressing hurt, we must integrate feelings back into the relationship.
 A partner previously bombarded with cutting flogs of their shortcomings, will not immediately and welcomingly receive correction.
 The damaged connection will require time to heal.
-We can for prepare for intimacy by strengthening security with genuine expressions of appreciation, acceptance and love.
+We prepare for intimacy by first strengthening security with genuine expressions of appreciation, acceptance and love.

-Differences don’t destroy a relationship; but the manner we communicate those differences might.
+Differences don’t destroy a relationship; the manner we communicate those differences might.
 Differences are threatening.
 When we effectively communicate about perceived difference, reassuring with love, the differences become less threatening.
 We discover our partners more willing to accommodate our expertly expressed and non-accusing feelings.

 We communicate to create a bond not to force change.
 A secure partner can listen without underlying feelings of reproach.
 Important communications will continue to provoke emotions even with skilled presentation.
 Often much is at stake.
-But by processing the disrupting emotions with calmness, suppressing some of the unneeded fluff helps maintain essential openness where intimacy dwells.
+But by processing the disrupting emotions with calmness, and suppressing some of the unneeded fluff, we maintain essential openness where intimacy dwells.
 We’re not repressing the strong emotions, ignoring their existence, but soothing them, allowing openness not to be invaded by fear.

 The goal is for both partners to feel felt and respected; this can occur even when opinions remain un-reconciled.
 Communication is an art, never perfected but easily improved.
 Reach down into your heart discover what is there, reach into your partners heart, and discover what is there.
 Open the pathway between each other, uninhibited by the protecting egos, and communicate with your hearts.